 Businesses can play a major role in contributing to economic, environmental and social progress, especially when they minimise the adverse impacts of their operations, supply chains and other business relationships.
 The OECD Guidelines for Multinational Enterprises recommend that enterprises conduct due diligence in order to identify, prevent or mitigate and account for how actual and potential adverse impacts are addressed.

-This Guidance draws from the due diligence approaches contained in the sector-specific guidance already developed by the OECD.
+The Guidance draws from approaches contained in sector-specific due diligence guidance already developed by the OECD.